culshoefer/codeCurriculum-gitbook/chapter1.md

 ```python
 >>> print "Hello, world!"
 ```
 ... and that is it!
 In order to run your program, hit `Enter`.
 Already, for this simple program to work, a lot of things are going on. `print` does a very simple thing.
-It just tries to display the contents inside the parentheses.
+It just tries to display the contents inside the quotation marks.
 More about this in later exercises.

 **Try it out!**

 Congratulations on your (potentially) first program ever written!
 If you want to, try changing the text inside the `print` statement.
-What happens if you do `print "Hello, world!"` i.e. leaving out the quotation marks?

 ## Variables and statements
 Now, finally that we have an idea on how to use `print`, we can advance to more interesting programs.
 A very important aspect of programming are something called **variables**.
 Just like in Mathematics, we can assign values to things.
 Try it out, write the following statements, one by one: